ThomasITU/NYE-2022/README.md

 - [ ] Mascot making mascot friends
 - [ ] Mascot recreating an iconic moment in a video game or movie
 - [ ] Mascot in its comfy home

-- [ ] Make a playlist

-To show that at your party, you listen to the best music.

-- [ ] Make and dress up your mascot
-A manifestation of your theme group’s bond: the better the bond, the better the mascot, and vice versa.
+- [ ] Make and dress up your mascot A manifestation of your theme group’s bond: the better the bond, the better the mascot, and vice versa.

 Your mascot must be carried with you all week and be included in the group picture.

 It is optional how much time you want to spend on the activities, but you should see these